Hitting Times and Positions in Rare Events: Introduction

 The first purpose of the present paper is to point out that the same strategy can be used, even for functional versions for the processes of consecutive hitting-times, without assuming any information on the decay of correlations (and without the system being mixing).
 We only ask for a sequence of (not necessarily constant) delay times $\tau_{l}$ satisfying the necessary conditions $\mu(A_{l})\tau_{l}\rightarrow0$ and $\mu_{A_{l}}(\varphi_{A_{l} }\leq\tau_{l})\longrightarrow0$, and such that the time-$\tau_{l}$-measures $\mu_{A_{l}}\circ T^{-\tau_{l}}$ belong to some set $\mathfrak{K}$ of probabilities which is compact in total variation norm.
 This latter condition can be seen as a short-time (since $\tau_{l}=o(1/\mu(A_{l}))$) decorrelation property of $(A_{l})$.

 Second, we show that the same approach can be used to analyse distributional limits of the sequences of consecutive positions, inside the $A_{l}$, of orbits upon their visits to these small sets, and of joint time-position processes.
 Such results on spatiotemporal Poisson limits have recently been introduced in \cite{PS2}.
 We also include a general discussion of some aspects of spatial and spatio-temporal process limits in the abstract setup, and illustrate our results in the context of some simple prototypical systems.

-(Applications to new examples will be discussed elsewhere.)
+There is a large body of literature devoted to the asymptotics of return- and hitting-time distributions.
+While some sources directly relevant for the present work are mentioned in the bibliography, we do not attempt to provide a complete overview.
+A closer look at earlier articles which derive similar limit theorems on the basis of mixing conditions or on correlation decay reveals that, effectively, these assumptions are often only used to obtain control on the time scale mentioned above, see for example \cite{Ab}, \cite{AS}, \cite{CC}, \cite{FFT1} \cite{HP}, \cite{HY}, \cite{PS}, \cite{PS2}.\ The present paper makes this more explicit, and emphasizes that in the presence of mere ergodicity a comparatively weak form of short-time control suffices.